glennsl/reason-react-quick-start/quick-start.md

 ## A small step for... oh, "hello world"

-The smallest rehydrate example looks like this:
+The smallest Reason-React example looks like this:

+[//]: # "hello-world1"
 ```reason
 ReactDOMRe.render
   <h1> (ReactRe.stringToElement "Hello, world!") </h1>